kenjdavidson/react-native-bluetooth-classic/README.md

 # react-native-bluetooth-classic

-React Native Bluetooth Classic is meand to bridge the gap found with regards to IOS Bluetooth Classic using the External Accessory framework.
+React Native Bluetooth Classic is meant to bridge the gap found with regards to IOS Bluetooth Classic using the External Accessory framework.

 Based off the [react-native-bluetooth-serial](https://github.com/rusel1989/react-native-bluetooth-serial) port, and updated to replace [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth) (BLE) on IOS with [External Accessory](https://developer.apple.com/documentation/externalaccessory/eaaccessory).